 "I've never been in a place where I've been more confused about race in my entire life."

 We released “The Room of Silence” to the community on social media.
-It went viral in a matter of minutes, raising support for a rally scheduled two days later (”Not Your Token”), and attracting the attention of local newspapers.
+It spread across campus in a matter of minutes, raising support for a rally scheduled two days later (”Not Your Token”), and attracting the attention of local newspapers.
 In response, the administration established a committee to reform marginalization on campus.
 It began a dialogue about race where previously there had only been frustrating silence.

 Contact me if you would like to arrange a screening.
 In the spirit of the original project, use of the video for screenings and discussions is completely free of charge.
 You may post it to any platform as long as you share attribution and let me know that you are doing so.
 I also request that you forward any documentation or press materials that come out of the screening.